spicywebau/craft-neo/README.md

 # Neo
 #### A Matrix-like field type that uses existing fields

+**Note: As of April 3, 2019, Neo for Craft 2 is no longer supported and v1.5.2 is the final release of this version.
+You may continue using it for your Craft 2 projects, and the license allows you to fork it and make any changes to Neo for Craft 2 that you require.**

 Neo is a [Craft CMS](https://craftcms.com) field type that builds upon the concept of the [Matrix field type](https://craftcms.com/features/matrix) with a number of very useful features.
 Neo has been carefully crafted (pun intended) to ensure it matches the look and feel of Craft.

 <br>